12 Welding Tips for Beginners: Master Arc Welding Basics

 How do I choose between stick welding and MIG/TIG as a beginner?

 Stick welding (SMAW) is robust and forgiving on dirty or rusty surfaces and requires minimal equipment—good for outdoor work and repairs.
 MIG (GMAW) is faster, cleaner, and easier to learn on thin sheet metal but needs shielding gas and good surface prep.
 TIG provides the highest quality and control, especially for thin materials and non-ferrous metals, but it has the steepest learning curve.
-For beginners choosing a single process: if you want portability and versatility, start with stick or MIG; if you prioritize precision and plan to work with stainless or aluminum and are ready to invest time, learn TIG.
+For beginners choosing a single process: if you want portability and versatility, start with stick or MIG.
+If you prioritize precision and plan to work with stainless or aluminum and are ready to invest time, learn TIG.
 For a deeper comparison, see my MIG vs TIG guide.

 What thickness can I weld with stick electrodes like E6013?